President and CEO

 Contributing Editor, Columnists

-Before joining the Bulletin as columns editor in 2013, Eaves was a columnist at the now-defunct tablet newspaper The Daily, where she also launched and edited the opinions page.
+Before joining the Bulletin as columns editor in 2013, Eaves was a columnist at the tablet newspaper The Daily, where she also launched and edited the opinions page.
 From 2006 to 2010 she worked as a writer and editor at Forbes magazine, where in 2008 and 2009 she also wrote a weekly column.
 She has freelanced widely, including for Slate, Foreign Policy, Harper's, the New York Times, and the Washington Post.
 In 2006 she was a Robert L. Bartley fellow at the Wall Street Journal.
 From 1999 to 2000, she worked as a journalist for Reuters in London.
-Eaves received a B.A. (honors)...
+Eaves received a B.A. (honors) from the...

 McCabe was named director of finance in September 2009.
 With 18 years of experience in not-for-profit financial management, McCabe manages all aspects of the Bulletin's finances including budgeting, financial analysis, and board reporting along with a plethora of other responsibilities including all human resource functions, annual Doomsday Clock Symposium organization, and subscriber liaison with SAGE Publications.
 Lisa joined the Bulletin from Girl Scouts, where she significantly improved their financial reporting and upgraded their financial systems.
 She was instrumental in an...